ternaustralia/geonadir-upload-cli/README.md

 ## About

 This package is for uploading datasets to Geonadir.
 You can use it to upload multiple datasets at one time with metadata specified for any or all of them.
+This cli tool has other functions e.g. searching for dataset or getting dataset information.

 ## Setup
 After cloning this repo, run the commands below to install this package.